Palantir Technologies (PLTR)

 Big corporations like Palantir Technologies are attractive to many investors in times of instability thanks to their fortress balance sheets that buffer pockets of soft demand.

-12. Key Takeaways from Palantir Technologies’s Q3 Results
+12. Key Takeaways from Palantir Technologies’s Q4 Results

-We were impressed by how significantly Palantir Technologies blew past analysts’ EBITDA expectations this quarter.
+We were impressed by how significantly Palantir Technologies blew past analysts’ adjusted operating come expectations this quarter.
 We were also glad its revenue guidance for next quarter trumped Wall Street’s estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock remained flat at $206.80 immediately after reporting.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 4.2% to $154.49 immediately after reporting.

 13. Is Now The Time To Buy Palantir Technologies?